j8la/inventory-scripts/vSphere/ClassicMethod/README.md

-# vSphere Inventory (Classic method)
+# vSphere Dynamic Inventory for Ansible Tower

 This dynamic inventory script for Ansible Tower uses pyVmomi to get the hypervisors and the virtual machines.
 It has been tested with vSphere 5.5 to 6.5, Ansible Tower 3.1.3 to 3.2.2, Python 2.7.6/2.7.9/3.x.
+The API requests to vCenter are multithreaded.

 ### Prerequisites
 You have to install the following with pip on the Ansible Tower host :
 ```
 pip install pyvmomi
+pip install dnspython
 ```

 ### How to